- 1. Lambda Expression Python

 >>> o <function <lambda> at 0x00A46150> >>> o()

-We’ve seen how we declare a lambda expression, but where there are building blocks, there are possibilities.
+We’ve seen how we declare lambda expressions in Python, but where there are building blocks, there are possibilities.
 So, let’s see what we can or can’t do with a lambda.

 One or more variables appearing in the expression may be declared previously.
 But if it’s there in the arguments, either it should have a default value or must be passed as an argument to the call.